nick-delirium/lemmy-fennec/README.md

-Minimalistic and easy to use Lemmy client written for general user enjoyment and my RN skills improvement, hopefully useful for people with impaired vision abilities.
+Minimalistic and easy to use Lemmy client written for general user enjoyment and my RN skills improvement, hopefully easy and fun to use, including people with impaired vision abilities.

 # Why React Native?